georgefungkp/Matching-Engine/README.md

  - Efficient order handling and order book maintenance
  - Supports **limit** as well as **market** orders
  - Real-time matching logic
+ - After order matching, trade and market data are sent to Client.
  - Extensible and maintainable code
  - Supports internal message format as well as FIX message format